 The only way to fix this would be to modify the X server to do what XScreenSaver does, and ignore small mouse motions for power-management idle-detection purposes.

 The short answer is, for security reasons.
 The unlock dialog is implemented using raw Xlib because it would be very difficult to implement it using a GUI toolkit and still have xscreensaver be secure.
 More technical details can be found on the On Toolkits page.

-This means you're not running xscreensaver at all, you're running "kscreensaver".
+Probably you are not running xscreensaver at all, but but are running "gnome-screensaver" instead.
 You should stop.

 The only sensible (and secure) way to use a screen saver under KDE is to turn off KDE's built-in screen saver, and use xscreensaver instead.
 How you go about this is explained in the "Using KDE" section of the xscreensaver manual.

 The file "README.hacking" in the xscreensaver source distribution contains some helpful hints.